Neutrino quantum kinetics in a core-collapse supernova: Neutrino quantum kinetics for different post-bounce times

-In order to investigate whether flavor equipartition is achieved as a result of flavor conversion, Fig.~\ref{Fig2} displays the energy-integrated $\rho_{ee}-\rho_{xx}$ for the quasi-steady-state solution obtained after flavor conversion for neutrinos (antineutrinos) on the left (right) panels.
+In order to investigate whether flavor equipartition is achieved as a result of flavor conversion~\footnote{ It should be noted that, in the presence of collisions, the lepton number is not conserved in the neutrino sector.}, Fig.~\ref{Fig2} displays the energy-integrated $\rho_{ee}-\rho_{xx}$ for the quasi-steady-state solution obtained after flavor conversion for neutrinos (antineutrinos) on the left (right) panels.
 Note that, in the region of neutrino trapping, there is an excess of $\nu_{e}$ over $\nu_{x}$ due to the positive chemical potential of $\nu_{e}$; while the opposite is true for antineutrinos.
-For all analyzed configurations for $t_{\rm pb} \gtrsim 0.5$~s, we find flavor equipartition is achieved for neutrinos and antineutrinos.
+For all analyzed configurations for $t_{\rm pb} \gtrsim 0.5$~s, we find flavor equipartition (i.e.~the angular and spectral energy distributions of the $e$ and $x$ flavors approach each other, becoming comparable) is achieved for neutrinos and antineutrinos.
 This is also visible from the left panels of Fig.~\ref{Fig4}, where the radial evolution of the neutrino number density of the different flavors after flavor conversion (quantum solution) is compared to the one obtained neglecting flavor conversion (classical solution).
 In particular, as shown in the right panels of Fig.~\ref{Fig4} for $t_{\rm pb} = 0.5$ (top two panels) and $1$~s (bottom two panels), the angle-integrated energy distribution of $\nu_{e}$ ($\bar{\nu}_{e}$) is identical to the one of $\nu_{x}$ ($\bar{\nu}_{x}$) in the quasi-steady state configuration and at large radii ($r_{\textrm{max}}$ has been chosen to extract the spectral distributions plotted in Fig.~\ref{Fig4}, although any radius after neutrino decoupling shows a similar trend).

 In the left panels of Fig.~\ref{Fig4}, the decoupling radii for each neutrino flavor are marked by vertical lines.
 The decoupling radius has been computed as the radius at which the flux factor is equal to $1/3$~\cite{Shalgar:2022rjj,Tamborra:2017ubu,Wu:2017drk}.
 We can see that the decoupling radius is minimally affected by flavor conversion (cf.~dashed vs.~solid lines); in fact, as shown in Ref.~\cite{Shalgar:2022rjj}, the impact of flavor conversion on the decoupling physics strongly depends on the initial ELN distribution and how similar the electron and non-electron flavor emission properties are in the absence of flavor conversion.